Diff4Earth/ige-jaxathon-2025/README.md

-# JAXATHON  : Accelerating Geoscientific Research Software Developments in JAX
+# JAXATHON 2025 : Research Software for Geosciences in JAX

 Welcome to the official repository for the **JAXATHON 2025**!
 This event is designed to accelerate the development of participants' respective research software projects using the JAX language while deepening their understanding of its capabilities.

 ## 📅 Event Details
 - **Date:** 10-13 March 2025
-- **Location:** Grenoble
+- **Location:** Institut des Geosciences de l'Environnement, Grenoble, France
 - **Facilitators:** Julien Le Sommer and Aurélie Albert

 ## 🎯 Objectives